drblue9001/blockchain-backpack/part4.md

 These attacks happen because having access to a user's computer is all you need to steal their items.
 Installing a remote control trojan gives you access to a user's logged in Steam interface.
 Since most users stay logged in to their webmail, the trade confirmation emails will only stop purely automated attacks.

 Contrast this with the system I'm proposing, using dedicated [Trezor][trezor]-like hardware for signing digital messages.
 The attacker causes the steam client to generate the command to perform the trade, which is then displayed on the screen of the signing hardware.
 To actually digitally sign the command to perform the trade, the user has to actually press a button on the signing hardware, where the trade would also be displayed on the signing hardware's screen.
-This makes large classes of current attacks impossible.
+This makes large classes of current attacks impossible, which lowers Valve's support costs and stops the inflation caused by Steam Support duped items.

 [trezor]: https://www.bitcointrezor.com/